2004 Season

 Towson left the Patriot League to go to the Atlantic 10 Conference.
 Florida A&M (MEAC), Florida Atlantic (I-AA independent), and Florida International (I-AA independent) all began a move up to the I-A level and were classified as I-AA independents for the season.

 The NCAA does not list North Dakota State, Northern Colorado, South Dakota State, and UC Davis as fully eligible for the 2004 season.
-Thus, they were not counted as official teams but we do list them since they were all in their transition to I-AA.
+Thus, they were not counted as official teams by the NCAA but we do list them since they were all in their transition to I-AA.

 Florida International was in the same boat as FAU.
 They were in the process of moving up from I-AA to I-A and both were headed for the Sun Belt Conference.
 FIU played a 10-game schedule with only three I-A teams (5 if you count FAMU and FAU) though the Panthers are listed on the NCAA Handbook through the 2005 season.
 We chose to include FAU and FIU as I-AA teams along with FAMU.